ganeshsetty/CarND-Advanced-Lane-Lines/writeup.md

 ![](./miscellaneous_images/polynomial_fit_image.png)

 ***Skip the sliding windows step once known where the lines are*** In the next frame of video  don't need to do a blind search again, but instead  can just search in a margin around the previous line position.
-This functionality is implemented as function skip_sliding_windows() which takes next video frame's binary warped image as input alongwith polynomial coefficients of lane lines detected using sliding windows technique.The function returns the polynomial coefficients of quadratic equation defining left and right lines( left_fit, right_fit) and also the left and right line pixel positions (leftx,rightx,lefty,righty).
+This functionality contained in code cell:17 is implemented as function **skip_sliding_windows()** which takes next video frame's binary warped image as input alongwith polynomial coefficients of lane lines detected using sliding windows technique.The function returns the polynomial coefficients of quadratic equation defining left and right lines( left_fit, right_fit) and also the left and right line pixel positions (leftx,rightx,lefty,righty).To visualize lane line plot using search near the proximity of lane lines detected in previuous frame an example code is implemented available in code cell:18

 ![](./miscellaneous_images/lane_fit_skipslidingwindow.png)